-INTERVIEW QUESTIONS NUMBER OF INDIVIDUALS RESPONDING "YES" RESPONSE RATE 2017 QSR You found these job-related services helpful.
-37 89% 84% Someone at your clinic told you about job-related services such as resume writing, interview, job group, or vocational rehabilitation.
-109 63% 61% Did you know that there are programs available for people receiving SSI and/or SSDI benefits to help protect them from losing their financial and medical benefits if they were to get a job?
-132 52% 52%

-INTERVIEW QUESTIONS NUMBER OF INDIVIDUALS RESPONDING "YES" RESPONSE RATE 2017 QSR How long did it take for you to receive supported employment services?
-(Percent receiving services within 15 days) 30 53% 69% On a scale of 1 to 10, how satisfied were you with the employment services you received?
-(Average score) 39 8.0 7.2 Were there problems with the employment services that you received?
-42 15% 35%
+Interview Questions Number of Individuals Responding "Yes" Response Rate 2020 QSR You found these job-related services helpful.
+20 65% 83% Someone at your clinic told you about job-related services such as resume writing, interview, job group or vocational rehabilitation.
+133 50% 53% Did you know that there are programs available for people receiving SSI and/or SSDI benefits to help protect them from losing their financial and medical benefits if they were to get a job?
+134 51% 49% How long did it take for you to receive supported employment services?
+(Percent receiving services within 15 days) 20 25% 50% On a scale of 1 to 10, how satisfied were you with the employment services you received?
+(Average score) 20 7.7 8.2 Were there problems with the employment services that you received?
+20 20% 17%

 The types of supported employment services were collected during the member interviews.
-The most frequent services received were job coaching (20), resume preparation (20), job interview skills (19), career counseling (18), transportation (14) and individually tailored supervision (14).
-Comments from members regarding supported employment services included the following:
+It should be noted that 38% less members among those surveyed reported receiving supported employment this year.
+The most frequent services received by individuals receiving supported employment included: Job coaching (13), resume preparation (14), and job interview skills (13).
+This array of services is similar to the 2020 results.
+Comments from members regarding supported employment services varied in satisfaction and included the following: